 Expert advice, guidance and signposting from our community stations manager on buildings development and maintenance issues, including building regulations, conservation status, planning, accessibility, other considerations in redeveloping and maintaining buildings, and referral to experts at the Railway Heritage Trust where relevant.

-Signposting and discounted rates (where possible) on professional services, including surveyors, solicitors with relevant expertise, health and safety advisors, and insurers that offer relevant cover.
+Signposting and discounted rates (where possible) on professional services, including surveyors, solicitors with relevant expertise, health and safety advisors, and insurers that offer relevant cover, from our suggested suppliers.

 Railway and community rail advice & support

 Expert advice on practical matters, and facilitation to aid effective partnership working with train operators and Network Rail, including on: typical processes, contacts and timeframes; accessibility, health and safety, insurance, and other considerations and requirements; lease arrangements.

 Guidance on community uses for stations that have worked elsewhere and are likely to be sustainable, with reference to wider good practice, and local community needs and circumstances.

 Access to our wider community rail network, knowledge-sharing, resources and events, including: